-Akash Deep worked under the tutelage of Ranadeb Bose, who backed him right till the very end, and in the 2020 Ranji Trophy, he emerged as the major architect of Bengal pace bowling.
-Ishan Porel was mostly away with the India A squad for the New Zealand tour and Mohammed Shami was away with the national squad.
+Akash Deep worked under the tutelage of Ranadeb Bose, who backed him right till the very end, and in the 2020 Ranji Trophy, he emerged as the major architect alongside Mukesh Kumar and Ishan Porel.
+The latter was away with the India A squad for the New Zealand tour and Shami mostly away with the national squad.
 It helped Akash Deep form a deep relationship with his friend and bowling partner Mukesh Kumar as Bengal finished as the runners-up in the last completed Ranji Trophy.

 Bengal pace troika of Ishan Porel, Mukesh Kumar and Akash Deep open up on their bond, their team’s road to @Paytm #RanjiTrophy final, on Mohammed Shami’s advice and more - by @ameyatilak #SAUvBEN— BCCI Domestic (@BCCIdomestic) March 11, 2020

 From then to now, a lot has happened mid-way.
 It was Rajasthan Royals who first got in touch with CAB’s Director of Cricket Joydeep Mukherjee ahead of the 2020 IPL auction.
 They were interested in acquiring his services but it didn’t work out well.
 However, the franchise offered him a Net Bowler deal to Akash and his Bengal team-mate Sayan Ghosh at 50 percent of their base price.